marklishman/angular-custom-attribute-directives/article.md

 This shows that directives can in fact handle events outside the host.

 _Note about the selectors.
 Use custom attributes for clarity._

+# Passing Values to the Directive

+We pass values to the directive by binding to a variable decorated with `@Input`.
+For example, we can pass a confirmation message and the function to run if confirmed.

+---> confirm.component.ts
+---> confirm.directive.ts
+---> confirm app